 Your child’s class teacher is the person with daily responsibility for your child.

-At Bethersden Primary School we have two qualified Special Educational Needs and Disability Co-coordinators, Mr Stuart Gawthorpe (Headteacher) and Mrs Becky Simmonds.
+At Bethersden Primary School we have two qualified Special Educational Needs and Disability Co-coordinators, Mr Stuart Gawthorpe (Headteacher) and Mrs Rebecca Simmonds.
 SENDCos are responsible for the strategic planning of interventions and supporting class teachers.
 They are also happy to meet with parents to discuss concerns where the class teacher has not been able to help.

 What are the roles of those responsible for SEND?